AdobeDocs/experience-manager-cloud-service.fr-FR/help/edge/docs/forms/create-forms.md

 <!--

-+++ Step 1: Add the Adaptive Form Block to your Edge Delivery Services (EDS) project.
++++ Step 1: Add the Adaptive Forms Block to your Edge Delivery Services (EDS) project.

 The Adaptive  empowers users to create forms for an Edge Delivery ServicesSite.
 However, this block isn't included in the default AEM boilerplate (used to create an Edge Delivery Services project).
-To seamlessly integrate the Adaptive Form Block into your Edge Delivery Services project:
+To seamlessly integrate the Adaptive Forms Block into your Edge Delivery Services project:

-1. **Clone the Adaptive Form Block repository**: Clone the [Adaptive Form Block repository](https://github.com/adobe-rnd/form-block) on your local machine.
+1. **Clone the Adaptive Forms Block repository**: Clone the [Adaptive Forms Block repository](https://github.com/adobe-rnd/form-block) on your local machine.
 It contains the code to render the form on an EDS webpage.
-In this document, the local folder of your Forms Block repository is referred as `[Adaptive Form Block repository]`.
+In this document, the local folder of your Forms Block repository is referred as `[Adaptive Forms Block repository]`.
-1. **Locate the Adaptive Form Block Repository:** Access the [Adaptive Form Block repository]/blocks/src folder and copy its content.
+1. **Locate the Adaptive Forms Block Repository:** Access the [Adaptive Forms Block repository]/blocks/src folder and copy its content.

 1. on your local machine and copy the `form` folder.
-1. **Paste the Adaptive Form Block's code into your EDS Project:**
+1. **Paste the Adaptive Forms Block's code into your EDS Project:**
 Navigate to the [EDS Project repository]/blocks/ folder on your local machine and create a 'form' folder.
-Paste the `[Adaptive Form Block repository]/blocks/src content`, copied in perevious step to the `[EDS Project repository]/blocks/form` folder.
+Paste the `[Adaptive Forms Block repository]/blocks/src content`, copied in perevious step to the `[EDS Project repository]/blocks/form` folder.
 1. **Commit Changes to GitHub:** Check in the `[EDS Project repository]/blocks/form` folder and its underlying files to your Edge Delivery Services project on GitHub.

-After completing these steps, the Adaptive Form Block is successfully added to your Edge Delivery Services (EDS) project repository on GitHub.
+After completing these steps, the Adaptive Forms Block is successfully added to your Edge Delivery Services (EDS) project repository on GitHub.
 You can now create and add forms to a EDS Sites page.

 **Troubleshooting GitHub build issues**